Electronic structure of tungsten-doped vanadium dioxide

 This situation embodies the failure of the rigid band model for strongly correlated materials.
-Pure VO$_{2}$ has a filled valence band (Figure 2a).
-Therefore, any doped states will necessarily inhabit the conduction band.
-However the conduction states consist of a broad, continuous mix of bands.
-There are no gaps, and therefore shifting the Fermi level into it will create a metallic structure.
-Figure 2c illustrates the band structure corresponding to the G$_{0}$W$_{0}$ data of Figure 2b.
-Obviously, the ``rigid" bands result in the Fermi level intersecting the conduction band minima at $\Gamma$, $C$, $E$ and $D$.
-The good agreement between the G$_{0}$W$_{0}$ and DFT data of Figure 2c makes it apparent that there will be a continuum of states available above E$_{F}$, as the bands vary smoothly in \textbf{k}-space.
-Therefore, since pure VO$_{2}$ has a filled valence band, according to band theory, any amount of dopant, small or large, will result in a metallic structure due to the continuous nature of the states above E$_{F}$.
+While pure VO$_{2}$ has a filled valence band (Figure \ref{fig:Fig2}a) any doped states will necessarily inhabit the conduction band.
+However the conduction states consist of a broad mix of bands, corresponding to a peak in the DOS of approximately 2.5 eV.
+There are no gaps, and therefore shifting the Fermi level into this peak will create a metallic structure.
+However, as stated above, the experimentally observed doped configuration is that of Figure 1c \cite{Tang1985}, in which the tungsten atom adopts a local environment which is tetragonal, not the Peierls-paired monoclinic structure of the pure form of M$_{1}$ VO$_{2}$.